SEO, or Search Engine Optimisation, is the holy grail of online marketing when it comes to ROI.

 You’re much more likely to rank for ‘the best SEO consultants in Nottingham’ than you are for the more commonly-searched ‘SEO consultants’.

-You’re more likely to pick up visitors for a ‘leather iPhone X flip cases’ category than you are for one optimised for the broader term ‘iPhone cases’.
+You’re more likely to pick up visitors for a ‘leather iPhone X flip cases’ category than you are for one optimised for the more competitive term ‘iPhone cases’.

 The latter in both examples might be a much bigger potential pay-off, but you’re unlikely to compete (any time soon) with the biggest sites in the world that already rank for those terms.